Special levies

 Member-only resources

-Log in to your account to access the following resources:
+Log in to your account to access the following resources. *Indicates a resource for corporate members only.

 • Worksheet for calculating a special levy by unit entitlement (Excel)*